deta/space-docs/src/pages/blog/introducing-space.md

 ## Explore what’s next

 Lastly, we’d like to touch on what’s next.
 With the personal cloud, you’re given unprecedented power as a developer.
 This is because almost everything on Deta Space is programmable.
 Every app, every Base, and every Drive.
-Soon you’ll even be able to interact with our own UI components - Canvas and Teletype - using code.
+Soon you’ll even be able to interact with our own UI components - Horizon and Teletype - using code.
 So as we build out Space, and as developers release an expanding universe of apps, you’re free to create in ways no one else imagined.
 Integrate everything to extend your own apps.
 Or use it all as input to explore what’s next.

 [Explore Space today ✨](https://deta.space/)